pisv/gethandly.wiki-playground/Step-Four.md

 and, of course, [source code](https://projects.eclipse.org/projects/technology.handly/developer).
-In particular, you might be interested in a more advanced exemplary implementation that Handly provides: example model for Java (`org.eclipse.handly.examples.javamodel`).
-There is also a concise [architectural overview](http://www.eclipse.org/downloads/download.php?file=/handly/docs/handly-overview.pdf&r=1) of the core framework that can be used as a quick refresher of the concepts learnt from this guide.
-Last but not least we have created an [experimental fork of Eclipse Java development tools](https://github.com/pisv/jdt.core-handly), which can serve as an example of Handly usage within the context of a non-trivial existing model implementation.
+In particular, you might be interested in a more advanced exemplary implementation that Handly provides: example model for Java (`org.eclipse.handly.examples.jmodel`).
+There is also a concise [architectural overview](http://www.eclipse.org/downloads/download.php?file=/handly/docs/handly-overview.pdf&r=1) of the Handly core framework that can be used as a quick refresher of the concepts learnt from this guide.
+Last but not least we have created an [experimental fork of Eclipse Java development tools](https://github.com/pisv/jdt.core-handly), which demonstrates how Handly can be used within the context of a non-trivial existing model implementation.

 If you have found an error in the text or in a code example,